MicrosoftDocs/azure-docs/articles/active-directory/devices/howto-azure-managed-workstation.md

       * For multiple controls - **Require all the selected controls**
 * Enable policy - **On**

 Organizations can optionally create policies to block countries where users would not access company resources.
-More information about IP location-based conditional access policies can be found in the article [What is the location condition in Azure Active Directory conditional access?](https://docs.microsoft.com/azure/active-directory/conditional-access/location-condition)
+More information about IP location-based Conditional Access policies can be found in the article [What is the location condition in Azure Active Directory Conditional Access?](https://docs.microsoft.com/azure/active-directory/conditional-access/location-condition)

 ## Intune configuration